[Music] Hey, there, this Mark, in Akita, from The Everyday Language Podcast. Today I want to talk about the idiom “a little bird told me”.

 So you can tell your other colleague, “Hey, did you know what?
 The boss is gonna get sacked?
 Yes, I, I love it, I hate the boss.”

 And, er, your colleague says, “Yeah, but who told you that?
 But that can’t be right?
 That’s rubbish, right?
 That’s all lies.”

 “No, no, no no, it’s true, it’s true,” , “I’ve got it on good authority, it’s a true piece of information”.

 And then your colleague, you know, keeps insisting, like, “tell me, tell me, who it was, I want to know”.
 You can just say, “Sorry, can’t tell you, it was a little bird that told me.”

 Okay, or if your not at work maybe, you’re a student, maybe, you’re a student at university or, a school, high school, and so you’ve got student worries.
 Such as, you know, the girl you like, or the boy you like.

 And a friend comes up to you and says, “You know what?
-I heard that girl you like, she likes you too!” , “Why don’t you say something to her?
-Like ask her out for a drink.”
+I heard that, that girl you like, she likes you too!” , “Why don’t you say something to her?
+Like, ask her out for a drink.”

 You’ll be like, “What, what do you mean?”
-And, um, “That’s all lies mate, she doesn’t like me.”
+And, um, “Yeah, that’s all lies mate, she doesn’t like me.”

 And your friend says, “No, no she does, like, a little bird told me, you know, she likes you, you should ask her out for a drink!”